RustFestEU/speakers-guide/2-audience.md

 is relatively young, but has gathered some attention.
 It has especially found a way to engage new people in systems programming.
 Assume the audience to be a mix of experienced systems programmers and fresh people and try to cater to both.
-We also hope for a rather diverse audience and Berlin tech communities tend to take diversity seriously. (more on that later)
+We also hope for a rather diverse audience and the tech communities we interact with tend to take diversity seriously (more on that later).

 Be aware that many attendees will have an acceptable level of English skills, but will not have English as a first language.
 Thus you may consider avoiding